Located on Dock Road, Tinahask Lower, Arklow, Co.Wicklow.

 Celtic Long Boat

-Irish/Welsh origan.
+Irish/Welsh origin.
 The Celtic Long Boat is a fiber-glass 24ft.
-Designed in the late 70s in Wales, the long boats shape is based off an Irish curragh.
+Designed in the late 70s in Wales, the long boats shape is based off an Irish currach.

 These boats are widely raced around Ireland and Wales and are also the main boat used for the Celtic Challenge, a 150km race from Arklow, County Wicklow, and finishing at Aberystwyth Pier.